rs-station/distributions/CONTRIBUTING.md

 When you are ready to submit a pull request, please ensure that:
 - Your changes are based on the latest main branch.
 - Your code follows the project's code style and formatting guidelines.
+- If you added a new feature, please write a test to go along with it.
 - Your commit messages are descriptive and explain the purpose of your changes.
 - Your pull request description provides a clear explanation of your changes.